 This project is separate from plans underway to widen Interstate 40 from Exit 301 in southeast Raleigh to Exit 312 near Clayton as well as to upgrade the Interstate 40/N.C.
 42 interchange.
-That project also is in the planning and development phase, and NCDOT will closely coordinate both projects.
+That project is in the construction phase, and NCDOT will closely coordinate both projects.

 This project is listed as R-3410 in the

 N.C.
-Department of Transportation's State Transportation Improvement Program and is funded for more than $66.1 million.
+Department of Transportation's State Transportation Improvement Program and is funded with these cost estimates.

 |Project development and design||$3,500,000|